KitVanDeBunt/RailRecon/index.md

 <div class="width-section b3">
 <div class="sub-main-content">
 	<div id="background"><h2>Background</h2></div>
 	<p>Rail Recon is inspired by „Elevator Action“ developed by Taito in 1983.
 Rail Recon’s developement was started by a team of first year students at NHTV in Breda as part of the study and is now being continued by a part of the original team.
-The Goal from the project brief was to choose a game from the 1980’s and re-design it’s mechanics and aesthetics, while keeping the dynamics of our Reference game.
+The Goal from the project brief was to choose a game from the 1980’s and re-design its mechanics and aesthetics, while keeping the dynamics of our Reference game.
 	</p>
 	<p>Our goal was to make a new game, while keeping true the feeling of our reference game.
 We wanted to keep the pathfinding dynamic of Elevator Action, as well as creating a rather unpredictable game to make the player always re-stragize.
 This can be seen in the later, more open levels of the game.
 	</p>
 	<p>To make this possible we created a rail based movement system with puzzle elements.
 Combined with combat, we limit the player movement while creating a need to repsond quickly and find a new path.
 	</p>